 Academic Advising Registration Overview

 Registration is the process by which students meet or communicate with their advisor to discuss courses they plan to take during a semester.
 Planning for registration is based on a student’s major and the educational plan or pathway associated with it.
 If a major has been selected, the educational plan is developed during the first meeting with the advisor.
-During subsequent semesters, self-registration is encouraged.
+During subsequent semesters, students self-register through Student Planning.
 However, registration cannot occur until the schedule is approved by the advisor and the advising hold is released, therefore:

 - Ultimately, it is the student’s responsibility to register for courses that lead to the completion of their educational plan.

-- Students are increasingly expected to demonstrate greater proficiency with educational planning and using StormTrac (Web Advisor).
-Registering for Classes on StormTrac Tutorial
+- Students are increasingly expected to demonstrate greater proficiency with educational planning and using Student Planning.

 - Students are expected to utilize one of several ways listed below to register for classes.

 - Advising Sessions

 - Students can also submit via e-mail a proposed schedule to their advisor.
 Please note that during the registration period advisors receive numerous e-mails from their advisees.
 E-mails are responded to on a first come first serve basis.
-After the proposed schedule is reviewed and approved, the advisor will send a reply and students can register for classes.
+After the proposed schedule is reviewed and approved, the advisor will send a reply and students can register for classes on their eligible date.
 E-mail advising is reserved for students in good academic standing, or in online programs.

-- These sessions are reserved primarily for new students and those who are on academic alert, probation, or suspension (APS).
-All new students are required to meet with an academic advisor after being admitted to DCCC.
+- New students and those who are on academic warning, probation, or suspension are required to meet with an academic advisor after being admitted to DCCC.
 During the first meeting, the advisor will discuss with the student their educational aspirations as well as other factors related to degree attainment.